 Pub.
 L. 104-201, div.
 A, title X, §1064, Sept.
 23, 1996, 110 Stat.
-2653, provided that: "(a) COLLECTION AND DISSEMINATION.-A department
+2653, provided that:

 "(a) COLLECTION AND DISSEMINATION.-A department or agency of the United States may issue a license for the collection or dissemination by a non-Federal entity of satellite imagery with respect to Israel only if such imagery is no more detailed or precise than satellite imagery of Israel that is available from commercial sources.